ahawkins/harness/README.md

 ## One Off Gauges and Counters

-You can instantiate `Harness::Counter` and `Harness::Guage` wherever you want.
+You can instantiate `Harness::Counter` and `Harness::Gauge` wherever you want.
 Events from `ActiveSupport` are just converted to these classes under the covers anyways.
-You can use these class if you want to take peridocial measurements or tracking something that happens outside the application.
+You can use these class if you want to take periodic measurements or tracking something that happens outside the application.

 ```ruby